trolololoojb/RL-Project-LUH-/README.md

 # RL-Project-LUH-

-In a simulated insurance-underwriting task with heavy-tailed rewards and delayed returns, does ez-greedy exploration yield higher discounted return and safer convergence than fixed ϵ-greedy?
+In a synthetic insurance-underwriting MDP with Pareto heavy-tailed losses and delayed payouts, does rate-corrected, k-persistent ε-greedy (EZ) achieve higher discounted return and lower ruin risk (bankruptcy rate / CVaR of episodic returns) than fixed and annealed ε-greedy, under the same DQN and training budget?

-# Starting Experiment
-example call: python run_experiment.py --episodes 100 --delay 5 --eps 0.2 --seed 42

 # Johann, der Agentenbändiger